 A seller credit for repairs is a concession that a seller will offer a buyer if the home they are selling needs repairs.
 Seller credits for repairs are usually offered if a home inspection turns up issues or necessary repairs that the seller doesn't want to deal with.
 Rather than making the repairs themselves, the seller will offer a seller credit, which the buyer can use to make the necessary repairs.

-This is often the case when the seller simply doesn’t want to have to coordinate the repairs themselves or if they cannot afford to make the repairs.
+A credit for repairs is one of the most common types of seller concession and is offered when the seller simply doesn’t want to coordinate the repairs themselves or if they cannot afford to make the repairs.

 If you want to have full control over any work done and the standard you expect as a buyer, it’s often advisable to request a repair escrow as a way for the seller to cover repair costs.
 A repair escrow is essentially a third-party account created at closing to pay for the repairs the property needs to reach its full appraised value.